OutSystems/docs-odc/src/eap/building-apps/use-ai/configure-data-source/add-custom-data-source.md

 1. Authenticate and use your data connector in the AI Agent Builder.

-For more information about the OutSystems API contract, see [OutSystems API Contract](../../../reference/ai-agent-builder/aiab-api-contract.md).
+For more information about the OutSystems API contract, refer to [OutSystems API Contract](aiab-api-contract.md).

 ## Next steps